ysyk2021/the-power-of-patience-how-lifelong-learning-fosters-perseverance/src/chapter-1-1.md

-Chapter: Understanding the Importance of Patience and Perseverance in Personal and Professional Life
+Understanding the Importance of Patience and Perseverance in Personal and Professional Life
 ====================================================================================================

 Introduction